patternfly/patternfly-org/packages/v4/patternfly-docs/content/get-started/about.md

 as well as relevant examples in the documentation are all labeled as beta.

 For more information about beta components, visit [this page](https://github.com/patternfly/patternfly-org/tree/main/beta-component-promotion).

+## Requesting new features and enhancements
+PatternFly is built on the needs of our community of stakeholders.
+To request a new feature or an enhancement to an existing feature, first open a new discussion topic in the [PatternFly Feature Request discussion forum](https://github.com/orgs/patternfly/discussions/categories/feature-requests).

+The PatternFly team will review and prioritize your issue, taking into account scope and technical constraints.
+If accepted, your feature request will be placed on the PatternFly feature roadmap for further design and development.
+After this, the PatternFly design team will work with you to create a design proposal and facilitate reviews.